JamesSkemp/words/content/post/finding-the-list-of-files-dreamweaver-will-reopen-on-startup.md

 +++
-title = "Finding the list of files Dreamweaver will reopen on startup" summary = "Want to make note of the files you had open in Dreamweaver?
+title = "Finding the list of files Dreamweaver will reopen on startup" description = "Want to make note of the files you had open in Dreamweaver?
 The listing of files is stored in the registry, depending upon your version." draft = false comments = true date = "2009-08-19T20:00:00-05:00"